-Organic cotton reduces the global warming potential of cotton production by 46% [SOURCE: Textile Exchange] and is therefore a key component of our climate change strategy and how we will be developing our approach to science-based targets.
+Organic cotton reduces the global warming potential of cotton production by 46% [SOURCE: Textile Exchange] and is therefore a key component of our climate change strategy and how we are developing our science-based targets.

 Supporting cotton workers in our supply chain

 Buying organic cotton has a direct positive impact on the health and safety of farming communities who are no longer exposed to hazardous chemicals.
 We also have a history of taking concrete steps to support cotton workers when required.
-In 2007, we signed the Cotton Pledge against forced labour, committing to end the practice of forced labour in the cotton sector in Uzbekistan.
+More than 10 years ago in 2007, we signed the Cotton Pledge against forced labour, committing to end the practice of forced labour in the cotton sector in Uzbekistan.

 Making more sustainable cotton the norm

-Our journey to more sustainable cotton started more than 10 years ago.
-It’s a cross-functional effort, embedded in our day-to-day activities.
-Driven by targets, owned by the business and reported on at the highest level, it is the cornerstone commitment for C&A. Our efforts reach beyond our operations: we seek to improve cotton agriculture, the lives of farmers and the environment.
+Since our journey to more sustainable cotton started more than 10 years ago, it has been a cross-functional effort, embedded in our day-to-day activities.
+Driven by targets, owned by the business, and reported on at the highest level, more sustainable cotton is a central commitment for C&A. Our efforts reach beyond our operations: we seek to improve cotton agriculture, the lives of farmers, and the environment.
 We are doing this by increasing global demand for organic cotton and Better Cotton, as well as building capacity from the ground up – from the grower to the garment maker – across our supplier network.